ryu577/survival/README.md

 ### 3.1 What is lomax distribution?

 It is basically a Pareto distribution that has been shifted so that its support begins at zero.
 A heavy tailed distribution.
 For a non-negative random variable.
+Two parameters define the distribution: scale parameter λ and shape parameter κ (sometimes denoted as α).
+The shorthand X ∼ Lomax(λ,κ) indicates the random variable X has a Lomax distribution with those two parameters.

 ### 3.2 What is log logistic distribution?